+Jennifer Worth's tales of being a midwife in 1950s London, now a major BBC TV series.
 Jennifer Worth came from a sheltered background when she became a midwife in the Docklands in the 1950s.
 The conditions in which many women gave birth just half a century ago were horrifying, not only because of their grimly impoverished surroundings, but also because of what they were expected to endure.
 But while Jennifer witnessed brutality and tragedy, she also met with amazing kindness and understanding, tempered by a great deal of Cockney humour.
 She also earned the confidences of some whose lives were truly stranger, more poignant and more terrifying than could ever be recounted in fiction.
 Attached to an order of nuns who had been working in the slums since the 1870s, Jennifer tells the story not only of the women she treated, but also of the community of nuns (including one who was accused of stealing jewels from Hatton Garden) and the camaraderie of the midwives with whom she trained.
 Funny, disturbing and incredibly moving, Jennifer's stories bring to life the colourful world of the East End in the 1950s.

 Jennifer Worth trained as a nurse at the Royal Berkshire Hospital, Reading, and was later ward sister at the Elizabeth Garrett Anderson Hospital in London, then the Marie Curie Hospital, also in London.
-Music had always been her passion, and in 1973 she left nursing in order to study music intensively, teaching piano and singing for about twenty-five years.
+Music had always been her passion, and in 1973 she left nursing in order to study music intensively, teaching piano and singing for about 25 years.
 Jennifer died in May 2011 after a short illness, leaving her husband Philip, two daughters and three grandchildren.
 Her books have all been bestsellers.